 How to apply

-You can apply for a venison dealer licence online on GOV.UK website, however we may require to request additional information to supplement the Scottish system.
+You can apply for a venison dealer licence online, however we may request additional information to supplement the Scottish system.

 Full approval will not be granted until the required information and documentation has been provided, examined and deemed satisfactory, and the application has been fully processed.